mickmcq/mickmcq.github.io/rapidproto/00designThinking/index.md

 Form Groups
 :::

-- first form a pair with someone like you
+- first form a pair with someone like you (that's for today)
-- then form a group of four with a pair that identifies differently from you (gender, ethnicity, or other identity factors)
+- then form a group of four with a pair that identifies differently from you (gender, ethnicity, or other identity factors) (that's for the design challenges and can be done at the end of class)
 - this gives you support (pair) and diversity (group of four)

 ---